UMAprotocol/UMIPs/UMIPs/umip-157.md

 Because the existing partial fill(s) have been successfully validated, the deposit has an associated `realizedLpFeePct`.
 If the resulting slow fill is ultimately executed, it inherits the same `realizedLpFeePct` as the previous validated partial fills.
 The recipient will therefore receive the deposited amount minus the `realizedLpFeePct`, which is equal to the deposit incentive fee.

-However, slow fills are unlike normal fills in that there is no relayer who should be charged the refund incentive fee.
-Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund incentive fee.
+However, slow fills are unlike normal fills in that there is no relayer who should be charged the refund balancing fee.
+Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund balancing fee.

-The `payoutAdjustmentPct` is therefore set equal to the `refundFee` proportion of the outflow amount at the time of the first partial fill `e` that triggered the deposit. `payoutAdjustmentPct = refundFee / e.amount`.
+The `payoutAdjustmentPct` is therefore set equal to the refund balancing fee percentage for the outflow amount at the time of the first partial fill `e` that triggered the deposit. `payoutAdjustmentPct = refundBalancingFee / e.amount`.

-Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.
+Follow [this guide](#computing-deposit-and-refund-balancing-fees) to determine the refund balancing fee for `e`.

 Slow fills always create outflows from the destination SpokePool, but its possible that follow-on partial fills can cause the slow fill execution to create a smaller outflow than originally earmarked for the fill.
 This is why the `payoutAdjustmentPct` is set as a percentage of the remaining fill amount.